“How old are you?” the voice on the other end of the phone asked.

 Stereotypes should not define us

 Discrimination doesn’t end with race, or sex – it extends to our age.
 We must not allow ourselves to be defined by others’ prejudices.
-It’s cruel.
-It’s uninformed and it’s ignorant.
-There are so many seniors living busy lives, still working, volunteering, taking classes, sharing their knowledge, living independently and healthfully – whose life experience can be drawn upon to teach others: artists create until they can’t.
-Doctors practise medicine until they themselves want to rest.
-Lawyers and accountants practise into their senior years sharing a wealth of experience with their clients.
-Bottom line is we should be judged on our merits – not our birthdate.
+It’s cruel, uninformed and it’s ignorant.
+There are so many seniors living busy lives, still working, volunteering, taking classes, sharing their knowledge, living independently and healthfully – whose life experience can be drawn upon to teach others: artists create until they can’t, doctors practise medicine until they themselves want to rest; lawyers and accountants practise into their senior years sharing a wealth of experience with their clients.
+Bottom line is we should be judged on our merits, experience and what we can contribute as a result of that experience – rather than upon our birthdate.

 While there are laws against age discrimination in the workplace in both Canada and the US, and while these laws might provide some protections for existing longtime employees, by the same token some employers might avoid hiring older workers altogether in anticipation of being accused of discriminatory practises should they want to terminate that older employee.

-Are you one of the 91% over the age of 40 who has experienced age discrimination?
-Please post a comment here, share your experience and let’s become part of a solution to end ageism…
+Are you one of the 91% of the population over the age of 40 who has experienced age discrimination?
+How did it make you feel?
+Irrelevant?
+Depressed?
+Hopeless?
+Please post a comment here, share your experience and let’s become part of a solution bringing awareness to the unacceptability and basically the cruelty of ageism…